-We funded our operations from inception through March 31, 2018, primarily through the sale of equity securities and research agreements with third parties including our target discovery collaboration with Incyte.
+We funded our operations from inception through June 30, 2018, primarily through the sale of equity securities and research agreements with third parties, including our collaboration with Incyte.

 On July 20, 2017, we filed a universal shelf registration statement on Form S-3 with the SEC to register for sale from time to time up to \$225.0 million of common stock, preferred stock, debt securities, warrants and/or units in one or more registered offerings.
 The shelf registration statement was declared effective on July 31, 2017.
-Further, in July 2017, we entered into a sales agreement with Cowen and Company, LLC, or Cowen, pursuant to which, from time to time, we may offer and sell shares of our common stock having an aggregate offering price of up to \$50.0 million through Cowen pursuant to such universal shelf registration statement.
-In February 2018, we raised aggregate gross proceeds of \$46.0 million in a public offering effected through our shelf registration statement, before deducting underwriting discounts and commissions.
-As of March 31, 2018, \$179.0 million remained available for issuance under the shelf registration agreement.
-We had \$50.0 million remaining for issuance under the sales agreement with Cowen as of March 31, 2018.
-In April 2018 and through May 9, 2018, we raised aggregate proceeds of approximately \$5.4 million pursuant to the sales agreement.
+Further, in July 2017, we entered into an at-the-market sales agreement with Cowen & Co., or Cowen, pursuant to which we may offer and sell shares of our common stock having an aggregate offering price of up to \$50.0 million through Cowen pursuant to such universal shelf registration statement.
+During the three months ended June 30, 2018, we raised aggregate proceeds of approximately \$16.6 million pursuant to the sales agreement with Cowen.
+As of June 30, 2018, we had \$33.4 million remaining for issuance under the sales agreement.